douglasbouchet/BitMex_ANN_Trader/README.md

   - 2 hours
   - 4 hours

-From delay ranging from 1 to 40. (but we will train again somme ann on more recent data, which could improve our results)
+From delay ranging from 1 to 40. (but we will train again some ANN on more recent data, which could improve our results)

 - Get necessary data in order to make a prediction on the ANN